Tiromachelan/flashcard-generator/README.md

 ### Unix:
 Run `chmod +x install.sh`, and then `./install.sh`

+## Configuration
-You will also need to create an OpenAI API key and paste it in the `.env` file, which is created by the install scripts.
+You will need to create an OpenAI API key and paste it in the `.env` file, which is created by the install scripts.
+All settings are stored in `config.json`.

 ## Usage: